phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

   2. GitHub Contributors: can create "pull request" from their own branch, for the Maintainers to review

 Relevant roles for phuse-org/phuse-scripts?
-  1. Admin
+  1. Admin (admin access (what does that mean above Write access?)
-  2. Developer
+  2. Developer (write access)
-  3. ? [our repo teams](https://github.com/phuse-org/phuse-scripts/settings/collaboration) -- Owner?
+  3. Contributors (no write access)? [our repo teams](https://github.com/phuse-org/phuse-scripts/settings/collaboration) -- Owner?
 Admin?
 Is this the right setup?

 #### phuse-or/phuse-scripts Setup